gargi2718/Calendar_Integration/README.md

 # Calendar_Integration

-Submission for Calendar Integration using Djano and Google Outh-2
+Submission for Calendar Integration using Django and Google Oauth-2